ashmpatel/multipartuploading/README.md

 to process this trade file and lookup in the products data as we read line by line.
 Look at the class ProcessTradeData included that shows how this can be done.</li>
 <li>
-The trade data can be split into chunks dn each can be uploaded and processed in parallel then the results joined.
-Completeable Futures and threads can be used to do this.
+The trade data can be split into chunks and each can be uploaded and processed in parallel then the results joined.
+Completeable Futures and threads can be used to do this. <code>Akka framework </code>makes it easy to use message passing to coordinate this processing.
 </li>
 <h3>Note</h3>
 <li>There are a few tests included that tests the core functionality of looking up the trade product ids